Cleanup

 The concept of cleanup after application run time is nothing new, but often ignored or forgotten by developers.
 What happens during cleanup all depends on the application.
 This might mean closing and deleting temporary files, removing session data, or deleting a PID (Process ID) file for example.

-To allow for application cleanup not only within your program, but also external plugins and extensions, there is the app.close()
+To allow for application cleanup not only within your program, but also external plugins and extensions, there is the method that must be called after regardless of any exceptions or runtime errors.

-framework hooks are run, allowing extensions/plugins/etc to cleanup after the program runs.
+Calling ensures that the and framework hooks are run, allowing extensions/plugins/etc to cleanup after the program runs.

 You can optionally configure your application to automatically call sys.exit()

-as well as set the status code that your application exists with via the meta option App.Meta.exit_on_close as well as setting App.exit_code
+as well as set the status code that your application exists with via the meta option as well as setting App.exit_code

 :